MicrosoftDocs/defender-docs/defender-endpoint/linux-exclusions.md

     ```

 - Add an exclusion for a folder with a wildcard in it:

+ > [!NOTE]
+ > Wildcards are not supported while configuring global exclusions.

     ```bash
     mdatp exclusion folder add --path "/var/*/tmp"